menotti/playground-iv41x1or/markdowns/configuration.md

 @[ComputeCpp Info]({"command": "sh /project/target/validate.sh"})

-* Note that this tutorial is running in a cloud instance and so is using what we call the "host" only, which is an Intel CPU.
+* Note that this tutorial is running in a cloud instance and so is using an Intel CPU, no GPU or accelerator processor is available.

 The key line to check is this one